 In 2019, the Delaware General Assembly passed a law banning plastic carryout bags (82 Del.
 Laws c.
 166) to help reduce beach and roadside litter, increase recycling efforts, and reduce the impact of plastic bags at regional recycling facilities that manage material from Delaware’s Universal Recycling program.

-DNREC has also developed materials that retailers can post in their stores to provide information about the changes to heir customers.
+DNREC has also developed materials that retailers can post in their stores to provide information about the changes to their customers.

-All plastic bags, including the new thicker, reusable bags, are only recyclable at any At-Store Recycling drop-off location.
 Plastic bags and film should not go in curbside recycling carts at home.
-Instead, return them to the store to be recycled.
+Instead, they should be returned to the store to be recycled.